nbfigueroa/task_motion_planning_cds/README.md

 ```
 $ rosrun lasa_action_planners pouring_demo_fixed_lasa.py
 ```
-Follow the instructions on the commandline...
+then follow the instructions on the terminal of this node.

+---

+###Running a Simulation for a Pouring task:

+Fill in once tested.

+---

 ###References: